organix/mycelia/actor_abi.md

 ## Memory

 Memory is managed in cache-line-aligned blocks of 32 bytes (8x32-bit words).
+An event-block holds a message and the target actor to whom it will be dispatched.
+An actor-block holds actor's behavior and state.
+Blocks may be chained
+in order to extend the available storage as needed.

 ## Registers

 On entry to an actor behavior, we want as many registers available as we can get.
-The kernel's event dispatch loop does not use r4-r9 at all.
+The kernel's event dispatch loop does not make any assumptions about the contents of r0-r9.
 Actor behaviors may use r4-r9 freely, without preserving them.
 Actor behaviors may also use r0-r3, although they should not expect them to survive a kernel call.